Delicious Lilikoi fruit – delicious passion fruit, sweet and savory recipes

 Health benefits to eating Lilikoi fruit

-Not surprising, Lilikoi or passion fruit is a great fruit to have with so many health benefits.
-The lilikoi fruit is packed with vitamins and nutrients to include:
+Not surprising, Lilikoi or passion fruit is a great fruit to have with so many health and nutritional benefits.
+The lilikoi fruit is packed with vitamins and nutrients below:

 Vitamin C – Lilikoi is filled with Vitamin C and is a powerful antioxidant that prevents colds, lowers cells from damage and other cancer causing elements along with helping to make blood vessels, collagen, muscles and cartilage and keeping skin young.